 Dave is a Certified Church Musician through, and past President of the Presbyterian Association of Musicians (PAM), an organization that provides resources, conferences, publications and a network of members engaged in worship, music, and the arts worldwide.
 He has served as the Conference Director for PAM Worship and Music Conferences at Mo-Ranch in Hunt, Texas; Albuquerque, New Mexico; and Montreat, North Carolina.
 He is a member of the Hymn Society of America and Canada, Choristers Guild, National Music Educators Association, American Choral Directors Association, American Guild of Organists, Handbell Musicians of America, Christians in the Visual Arts (CIVA), and the Presbyterian Association of Musicians (PAM).

 Dave is married to Brent Ivey.
-Dave's daughter Caryn and son-in-law Caleb live in Texas, and will be first time parents in September!
+Dave's daughter Caryn and son-in-law Caleb live in Texas.
 Dave and Brent enjoy cooking, travel, arts, nature, reading, and entertaining.

 Children's Choir (grades K-5)

 The Children’s Choir is open to any child in kindergarten through fifth grade.
-They rehearse on Sunday mornings from 10:30 a.m. - 10:55 a.m. to sing, move, create, play instruments, and act.
-Similar to last year, they are exploring one hymn per month to help young singers have a greater knowledge and understanding of our rich hymnody.
-Additionally, they are exploring ways that safely contribute music to our church services.
+They rehearse on Sunday mornings from 10:45 a.m. - 11:15 a.m. in Lemon Chapel, to sing, move, create, play instruments and act.
+The Children's Choir explores one hymn per month to help young singers have a greater knowledge and understanding of our rich hymnody.
 We’d love to have you join us!
-Contact Shayla Powell at firstname.lastname@example.org for more information.
+Contact Shayla Powell at email@example.com for more information.

 Youth continue to develop their singing voices and other musical skills such as handbells, drumming, dramatic readings, and visual arts as they prepare for musical leadership in worship.
 Additional opportunities for study and for worship leadership are also available by contacting Dave VanderMeer our Minister of Music and Fine Arts.

 Chancel Choir (High School - Adult)

 Chancel Choir is open to singers from high-school age through adult and invites new singers to join them!
-Rehearsals are Thursdays at 7:00 p.m. in Montieth Hall.
+Rehearsals are Thursdays at 7:00 p.m. in Monteith Hall.

 Sanctus Ringers Handbell Choir

 Orchestra (high school and adult)

 The church orchestra is comprised of strings, winds and percussion, and play for morning worship several times during the academic year.